Why this matters

 Sales teams reinforce the issue by avoiding direct questions about authority, fearing they might disrupt momentum.

-Making authority explicit without confrontation
+Making decision authority explicit without confrontation

 Three questions usually surface the reality.